Tony Yeboah

 Anthony Yeboah (born 6 June 1966) is a Ghanaian former professional footballer who played as a striker.

 He is considered one of the most prominent and prolific goal scorers in Ghanaian and African football history and gained a reputation for scoring spectacular goals which often featured in Goal of the Month or Goal of the Season competitions in the 1990s.

 Yeboah is most noted for his time at European clubs 1.
 FC Saarbrücken, Eintracht Frankfurt, Leeds United and Hamburger SV.
-He also played for Asante Kotoko, Cornerstones Kumasi, Okwawu United and Al-Ittihad Doha.
+He also played for Asante Kotoko, Cornerstone, Okwawu United and Al-Ittihad Doha.
 He was capped 59 times by Ghana, scoring 29 goals.
 He now runs an international sports agency and a chain of hotels in Ghana.
 He won the Bundesliga golden boot on two occasions, 1992–93 and 1993–94, playing for Eintracht Frankfurt.

 Club career

+Ghana

+Yeboah was born in Kumasi, Ghana.
+He began at Asante Kotoko in 1981 and he won the Ghana Premier League in 1981, 1982, 1983, and the African Cup of Champions Clubs in 1983.
+He then played for Cornerstone between 1983 and 1985.

+Yeboah joined Okwawu United in early 1986, and he won the Ghana Premier League Top Scorer award in both the 1986 and 1987 seasons.
+(Note: For Okwawu United, Tony Yeboah scored: